SebiSebi/Vim-C-Cpp-Patch/README.md

 Installation
 ------------

-**WARNING** This will override your current .vimrc configuration file in user home directory.
+**WARNING:** This will override your current .vimrc configuration file in the user home directory.
-Before installing make sure you update your distribution:
+Before installing make sure you update your Linux distro (Debian only):

     sudo apt update
     sudo apt upgrade